• Facebook

 How to make ahead and freeze

-This tomato and orange soup can be stored in an airtight container in the fridge for up to 5 days.
+This homemade tomato bisque can be stored in an airtight container in the fridge for up to 5 days.
 Or, freeze it for up to 3 months.

 What is the difference between tomato soup and tomato bisque?